The sixth Painleve transcendent and uniformization of algebraic curves: Remarks on Abelian integrals and equations on tori

 Remembering now that $s=z^2$, we may write an equivalent of substitution \eqref{subs}:

-which in turn coincides with a simplest nontrivial ($g>0$) example of covers over tori, \ie\ representations of special but very wide class of $\R$'s.
-These have the form $z^2=\wp(\mathfrak{u})-e$, where $e$ is any of standard Weierstrass' branch points.
-Since $\wp(\varepsilon\omega)=-\frac{10}{3}$, the cover \eqref{unit} is of unit genus.
-It is isomorphic to the torus \eqref{tor-yu} having invariant $J=\frac{2197}{972}$.
+which in turn coincides with a simplest example of a nontrivial ($g>0$) 2-sheeted cover over tori, \ie, representations of a special but very wide class of $\R$'s.
+It has the form $z^2=\wp(\mathfrak{u})-e$, where $e$ is any of the standard Weierstrass' branch points.
+Since $\wp(\varepsilon\omega)=-\frac{10}{3}$, the cover \eqref{unit} is of unit genus, has invariant $J=\frac{2197}{972}$ which being, as it should, equal to $J$-invariant of the Dubrovin--Hitchin torus \eqref{tor-yu} from whence Eq.~\eqref{U} has come in our constructions.

-Yet another remarkable consequence of arisen `toroidal covers' is a corollary of the equivalence of two Chudnovsky's equations under the substitution \eqref{xx}.
-It follows at once that representation of these two orbifolds through punctured tori will yield a nontrivial representation for the mutually transcendental covers \mbox{$\Xi(\mathfrak{p},\mathfrak{u})=0$} of the punctured torus \eqref{U} and a torus defined by Chudnovsky's equation \eqref{bx}.
+Further remarkable consequence of arisen `toroidal covers' is a corollary on the equivalence of Chudnovsky's equations, say \eqref{I} and \eqref{III}.
+It follows at once that representation of these two orbifolds through punctured tori will yield a nontrivial representation for the mutually transcendental covers \mbox{$\Xi(\mathfrak{p},\mathfrak{u})=0$} of the punctured torus \eqref{U} and a torus defined by Chudnovsky's equation \eqref{I}.
 The latter has long been known \cite{keen,chud2} and has the form of a `punctured lemniscate' $[\mathfrak{p},\tau]=-2\wp(2\mathfrak{p}|\ri)$.
-It is transformed into Chudnovsky's equation \eqref{bx} by the further simple substitution $\boldsymbol{x}=\wp(\mathfrak{p}|\ri)$ (exercise: check this).
-Correlating this substitution, \eqref{subs}, and \eqref{sx} with equation \eqref{xx}, we get the sought-for function $\Xi(\mathfrak{p},\mathfrak{u})$:
+It is transformed into Chudnovsky's equation \eqref{I} by the further simple substitution $x=\wp(\mathfrak{p}|\ri)$ (good exercise is to check this).
+Correlating this substitution, \eqref{subs}, and \eqref{sx}, one can derive the sought-for function~ $\Xi(\mathfrak{p},\mathfrak{u})$ (a simpler version than that from \cite{br5}):